nus-cs2030s/2526-s1/docs/about/info.md

 - Clarifying any doubts from students during class or offline via Ed;
 - Setting the assessment questions and practice exercises;
 - Providing feedback on submitted assessments and exercises;
-- Planning and running the practical exams, Test 1, and Test 2;
+- Planning and running the practical exams, midterm;

 Please note that the following are not handled by the CS2030S teaching team.
 We can help to forward your requests to the relevant office but often it is faster if you contact them directly: